evost/VulnWhisperer-GVM/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Affected module**
-Which one is the module that is not working as expected, e.g. Nessus, Qualys WAS, Qualys VM, OpenVAS, ELK, Jira...).
+Which one is the module that is not working as expected, e.g. Nessus, Qualys WAS, Qualys VM, OpenVAS, GVM, ELK, Jira...).

 **VulnWhisperer debug trail**
 If applicable, paste the VulnWhisperer debug trail of the execution for further detail (execute with '-d' flag).